broadinstitute/adapt/README.md

 ## Output

-The files output by CATCH-dx are TSV files, but vary in format depending on SEARCH-TYPE and INPUT-TYPE.
+The files output by ADAPT are TSV files, but vary in format depending on SEARCH-TYPE and INPUT-TYPE.
 There is a separate TSV file for each taxon.

 When SEARCH-TYPE is `sliding-window`, each row corresponds to a window in the alignment and the columns give information about the guides designed for that window.